ralscha/apod/README.md

-Self hosted [NASA Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) (APOD) viewer written in Ionic 3 (client) and Java (server).
+Self hosted [NASA Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) (APOD) viewer written in Ionic 4 (`client4`) and Java (`server`).
+You also find the old Ionic 3 client in the `client` directory.

 # https://apod.hplar.ch/

 This is *not* a PWA.
-The Web App requires a browser with Service Worker and Cache API implementation.
+This web app requires a browser with service worker and Cache API implementation.
 Currently the app only runs on Chrome and Firefox.

 ## Technology

 ### Server
-Written in Java 8 and Spring.
+Written in Java 8 with Spring / Spring Boot.
-Periodically polls the [APOD API](https://api.nasa.gov/api.html), stores the information in a Xodus database, downloads the normal and high def image and recompresses them with [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive) to save bandwidth.
+Periodically polls the [APOD API](https://api.nasa.gov/api.html), stores the information in a [Xodus](https://github.com/JetBrains/xodus) database, downloads the normal and high def image and recompresses them with [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive) to save bandwidth.
 Provides a Protocol Buffer endpoint (`/apods`) for the clients.

 **Libraries:**